-Factbox - Twitter FAQ: Behind the IPO-bound social media phenom
+FACTBOX - Twitter FAQ: Behind the IPO-bound social media phenom

 Companies that file under that law do not have to reveal certain details, such as risk factors and capitalization, until 21 days before it opts to embark on an investor roadshow.

 Wall Street investment bank Goldman Sachs is lead underwriter and the lead law firm is Wilson Sonsini Goodrich & Rosati.
-JPMorgan Chase & Co, Morgan Stanley and Bank of America Corp have also been added to Twitter's underwriting syndicate, sources told Reuters.
+JPMorgan Chase & Co (JPM.N), Morgan Stanley (MS.N) and Bank of America Corp (BAC.N) have also been added to Twitter's underwriting syndicate, sources told Reuters.

 What's the smart money say about its IPO?